NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 Black box testing is also called Behavioral/Specification-Based/Input-Output Testing.
 Black Box Testing is a software testing method in which testers evaluate the functionality of the software under test without looking at the internal code structure.

+This method attempts to find errors in the following categories:

+1) Incorrect or missing functions.

+2) User interface errors.

+3) Errors in data structures or external database access.

+4) Behaviour or performance errors.

+5) Initialization and termination errors.

+### Advantages

+Some of the advantages of black box testing are:

+1) Tests are done from a user's perspective and will help in exposing any incompatibility in the specification of the software.

+2) Tester doesn't need to know programming language or how the software has been implemented.

+3) Test can be conducted by anybody independent from the developer'S team.

+4) Test cases can be designed as soon as the specifications are complete.